Hitachi ID Identity and Access Management Suite is a security application. It can and should be installed on the most secure server platform possible.

 |World Wide Web Publishing Service||Only required if IIS is used|

-All other services should be disabled unless there is some specific reason (not related to Identity Manager) to enable them.
+All other services should be disabled unless there is some specific reason (not related to Hitachi ID Identity and Access Management Suite) to enable them.

-The Identity Manager server can also take advantage of simple packet filtering services in Windows 2000/2003, to block all inbound connections other than those to the web service, as shown in the figure below:
+The Hitachi ID Identity and Access Management Suite server can also take advantage of simple packet filtering services in Windows 2000/2003.
+These are used to block all inbound connections other than those to the web service, as shown in the figure below:

 Open ports are an exploitable means of system entry.
 By limiting the number of open ports, you effectively reduce the number of potential entry points into the server.
-Typically only port 443 needs to be open before Identity Manager is installed.
+Typically only port 443 needs to be open before Hitachi ID Identity and Access Management Suite is installed.

 The process table on the same server looks like this:

 Note: VMWare entries reflect the fact that this sample was taken from a VMWare virtual PC.